 - 1 tablespoon Dijon mustard (yellow mustard is okay)

 - 1 bay leaf (optional)

 - Generous pinch of black pepper

-- 1 tablespoon tapioca flour or arrowroot flour (corn or rice flour are also ok)
+- 1 tablespoon tapioca flour or arrowroot flour (we like this brand, corn or rice flour are also okay)

 - 2 tablespoons chopped flat-leaf parsley

-- Our side: 3 large potatoes, cubed and boiled till tender
+- Our side dish: 3 large potatoes, cubed and boiled till tender

 - Press the Sauté key on the Instant Pot (it should say Normal, 30 mins).
 Add coconut oil and once hot, add the onion and salt and cook for 2 minutes, stirring a few times.